The Dead Children's Playground

 “My mother tells me they can sense what’s in our hearts”

-“Then your heart is pure” I blurted out, remembering my teacher
+“Then your heart is pure” I blurted out, remembering my

-same for Liah, who seemed gloomy, perhaps owing to her lonesome.
+the same for Liah, who seemed gloomy, perhaps owing to her lonesome.

 She looked at me with those mesmerizing oceanic eyes that lit